hcsaba1982/MS/2.3-networking-ipam-lab-JSREVIEW-YAOBANK/README.md

 ## 2.3.
 Networking: Calico-IPAM Lab

 This is the 3rd lab in a series of labs exploring k8s networking.
-It explores k8s ip adress management via Calico IPAM.
-For this lab we will setup a namespace calle IPAM test that include the following:
+It explores k8s ip adress management via Calico IPAM. deployment in subsequent labs.
-* Nginx deployment including 2 replicas
-* Centos POD
-Keep in mind that we will be using this deployment in subsequent labs.

 In this lab, you will:
 2.3.1.
 Check existing IP Pools  and create new IP Pools